DETAILED ACTION

 the one or more processors are further configured to: responsive to an extent to which the user achieves one or more goals, dynamically adjust the treatment plan ([0035] to [0037]: e.g., based on the analysis of performance data related to the user—such as, completion of suggested activities; deficiencies/surplus in nutrition, fitness, etc., the system generates to the user detailed plan of action, including dynamically adjusted treatment plan, etc.);

-Regarding claim 24, the at least one lesson is specific to treating type-2 diabetes such that the digital therapeutic is understanding, addressing, or controlling particular human physiological attributes, physiological responses, or developing certain desirable behaviors ([0014]; [0033] to [0037]: e.g., the lessons are directed to managing or treating various types of diseases, including type-2 diabetes; such as, helping the user to understand the benefit of performing physical activities and/or proper nutrition; encouraging the user to modify his/her behavior by providing the user with a treatment/therapeutic plan with suggested activities, nutrition, etc.);
+Regarding claim 24, one or more of the plurality of lessons is specific to treating type-2 diabetes such that the digital therapeutic is understanding, addressing, or controlling particular human physiological attributes, physiological responses, or developing certain desirable behaviors ([0014]; [0033] to [0037]: e.g., the lessons are directed to managing or treating various types of diseases, including type-2 diabetes; such as, helping the user to understand the benefit of performing physical activities and/or proper nutrition; encouraging the user to modify his/her behavior by providing the user with a treatment/therapeutic plan with suggested activities, nutrition, etc.);

 Regarding claim 26, provide a progress overview generated by a machine-learning (ML) model to the user device ([0007]; [0015]; [0047]; [0048]: e.g., the system already allows the user to track his/her progress regarding one or more goals; and wherein, the system already utilizes artificial intelligence modeling, which is a form of machine learning, in order to perform the above processes);

 Regarding claim 27, responsive to receiving lesson or activity completion data, generate or recommend, by the ML model, one or more new lessons of the digital therapeutic ([0035] to [0037]; [0041]; [0048]: e.g., based on the analysis of the user’s completion status regarding one or more suggested activities, the system presents the user with detailed plan of action or a treatment plans that includes one or more modified activities, etc., and wherein, the system utilizes artificial intelligence modeling to perform the above processes.
-The above indicates the process of generating/recommending, responsive to receiving lesson/activity completion data, one or more new lessons of the digital therapeutic using the ML model);
+The above indicates the process of generating/recommending, responsive to receiving lesson/activity completion data, one or more new lessons of the digital therapeutic using the ML model).

 ● Claims 18, 19 and 29 are rejected under 35 U.S.C.103 as being unpatentable over Petrov 2016/0086509 in view of Bergantino 2005/0113649.